MaxSoller/InfoFlow-Test/README.md

 To manually clone or update IntraJ, use these commands:

-    cd IntraJ
-    git submodule init
-    git submodule update
+    git submodule update --init --recursive<>

-This downloads the ExtendJ Git repository into a subdirectory named `extendj`.
+This downloads the IntraJ Git repository into a subdirectory named `IntraJ`.

 ## Build and Run